 Minimum 15 credits in upper-division courses.

-Minimum 2.00 cumulative GPA for courses presented for the minor.
+Minimum 2.00 cumulative GPA in courses presented for the minor.

 Academic Planning Worksheet